proudlyserving/proudlyserving.github.io/_pages/index.md

 layout: home
 short: "true"
 title: "Proudly Serving"
-description: "A guide to public service in the digital age"
+description: "Public service with and for the people"
 redirect_from:
   - /contribute/
   - /feedback/